api-client/cli/readme.md

 > Work in progress

 The CLI for API Client's HTTP projects.
 This is an alternative use of the data stored in the API Client's HTTP project.
-It provides a CLI built on top of ARC's core library (@api-client/core).
+It provides a CLI built on top of API Client's core library (@api-client/core).

 This CLI allows developers to create, manipulate, and execute HTTP projects without API Client's UI.